josephmachado/data_engineering_project_template/README.md

 ![Codespace make up](./assets/images/cs2.png)
 ![Codespace open Airflow UI](./assets/images/cs3.png)

+**Note**: Make sure to turn off your codespaces when you are done, you only have a limited amount of free codespace use.

 ### Your machine

 Clone the repo and run the `make up` command as shown here: